Puget Sound salmon recovery: Life cycle

 As mentioned above, juvenile salmon utilize estuaries to transition from freshwater to saltwater environments.
+Estuaries have "brackish" water conditions, in which water is not purely freshwater or saltwater, but rather an 'in-between.'
 These estuaries contain the necessary amount of both fresh and salt water so the salmon can steadily adapt without causing harm to their body chemistry, in the process called "smoltification".
-Yet while this meeting of fresh and salt is necessary, juvenile salmon use estuaries for more than a place of adaption.
-Eelgrass and further vegetation tend to grow in or around these shoreline areas, offering protection for juvenile salmon from predators such as larger, grown salmon.
+While this meeting of fresh and salt is necessary, juvenile salmon use estuaries for more than a place of adaption.
+Eelgrass, also known as Vallisneria, and other aquatic vegetation grows submersed (completely aquatic) or emergent (partially aquatic) or around shoreline areas, offering protection and supplemental food for juvenile salmon from predators such as larger, grown salmon, birds of prey, bears, and cougars.
 Furthermore, "juvenile salmon experience the highest growth rates of their lives while in estuaries and nearshore waters".
 Since nutrients are so crucial to their growth, the complex food web produced from these water plants such as eelgrass serves the juvenile salmon well, and these salmon tend to be more selective, using instincts to tell them what will better prepare their bodies for ocean residence or migration later in their lives.